heiner/heiner.github.com/_posts/2026-06-18-some-specific-integrals.md

 test](https://en.wikipedia.org/wiki/Dirichlet%27s_test).

 [^3]: The Laplace transform and Abelian and Tauberian theorems for it
-      is also at the basis of the proof of the [prime number theorem](https://en.wikipedia.org/wiki/Prime_number_theorem)
+      are also at the basis of the proof of the [prime number theorem](https://en.wikipedia.org/wiki/Prime_number_theorem)
       which involves controlling certain expressions involving
       Riemann's $$\zeta$$ function.

-It's also an example of a common pattern in mathematics (which also is the main approach in my PhD thesis): The quantity of interest is not quite well behaved, but it's the limit of well-behaved expressions.
-So one does a "regularization" (in this case the Laplace transform) which turns it into a well-behaved expressions, does the required calculations there, then goes back to something like the original.
+It's also an example of a common pattern in mathematics (which is also the main approach in my PhD thesis): The quantity of interest is not quite well behaved, but it's the limit of well-behaved expressions.
+So one does a "regularization" (in this case the Laplace transform) which turns it into a well-behaved expression, does the required calculations there, then goes back to something like the original.
 There is extra work involved in doing and undoing the regularization, but the benefit is that the main work can be done in a